KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 You can also create either a normal marker or a CC marker for the purpose of finding transactions related to your module.

 When using normal markers, there is a small problem that is easily solved.
 The global CC address allows any user to spend its funds, and therefore anyone can spend your marker transaction.
-To overcome this, use the CC SDK function, `Settxids()`, to retrieve all transactions with markers in the CC (?) contract list function. (?)
+To overcome this, use the CC SDK function, `Settxids()`, to retrieve all transactions with markers in the CC contract list function.

 Another method is to create an unspendable CC marker.
 In this method, send a small value to a CC output with a well-known address.
 To retrieve the list of CC-marker transactions, use the CC SDK function, `SetCCunspents()`.
-This returns a list of transactions with unspent outputs for that ~~appointed~~ known address. <!-- The "appointed address" is the same as the "known address", correct? --><!-- dimxy yes corrected-->
+This returns a list of transactions with unspent outputs for that known address.

-When using the unspendable CC marker method, in the validation code you should disable spending from this address. <!-- Not sure if I understood here. --><!-- dimxy too low level perhaps.
-This says that if we sent txfee to global CC address, then as its privkey is publicly known, anyone could try to spend such marker.The Heir Module validation code should disallow this --> This prevents a scenario where spending from the address causes you to lose markers.
+When using the unspendable CC marker method, in the validation code you should disable spending from this address.
+This prevents a scenario where spending from the address causes you to lose markers.
 (For example, if you were to allow for spending from this address using a burn transaction, the burn transactions would take the burned markers into a hidden state, thus removing the markers from the list of initial transactions.)

 In all cases, the CC module validation code should disable unauthorized attempts to spend any markers.

 Concerning the method that relies on the CC marker, if the global CC address is used for storing not only the marker value, but also other funds, you need to ensure that marker values are not spent.

-##### Another heading?

 A code example for finding transactions marked with a normal marker: